Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

     - accuse the seed owner of wrongdoing by planting incriminating keys in their name.

-  To prevent such and other abuse, it is prudent to keep the public seed confidential when possible.
+  To prevent such and other abuse, it is prudent to keep the public seed confidential.

 - Knowledge of the KEM component of an ARKG public seed is sufficient to generate ARKG key handles valid for that ARKG private seed.